mikebharris/BAMS/README.md

 BAMS is a classic console application that strives to use the keyboard to do things as much as possible.
 To this end a set of different function and other control keys on a standard PC or Macintosh keyboard has been chosen to help you navigate the program.
 We have striven to make the same key do the same kind of thing on every screen where it's used.
 The operations of the keys are as follows:

 * F1 - Return to the BAMS Home Screen (available on all screens except from the Home Screen itself).
-* F2 - Enter/Search for and View a given attendee already in the system.
+* F2 - List all attendees in the system and choose one to edit.
 * F3 - Add a new attendee to the system.
-* F4 - Edit a given attendee already in the system.
+* F4 - Search for by AuthCode, Name or Email, and then Edit a given attendee already in the system.
-* F5 - Toggle the arrival day of an attendee between Wednesday, Thursday, Friday and Saturday.
+* F5 - Screen specific function.
+On Edit toggles the arrival day.
+On Search searches by AuthCode.
-* F6 - Toggle the attendance status of an attendee between Coming, Arrived or Cancelled.
+* F6 - Screen specific function.
+On Edit toggles the attendance status.
+On Search searches by Name.
-* F7 - Toggle the payment status of an attendee between Paid and Not Paid.
+* F7 - Screen specific function.
+On Edit toggles the payment status.
+On Search searches by Email.
-* F8 - Save and changes to the current attendee selected.
+* F8 - Save changes to the current attendee being edited.
 * F9 - Cycle through a number of different foreground text colours (default is green).
 * F10 - Exit BAMS from the Home Screen and return to the operating system.
 * PgUp/PgDown - Scroll screen-by-screen through a list of attendees.
-* ENTER - Tell BAMS to accept the data in the current input field and input.
+* ENTER - Tell BAMS to display the Edit Screen for the record number entered on the List Screen.

 All other keys should more or less work as one might expect.